UCSBCarpentry/CustomLibraryBash/_episodes/06-Mining.md

 ---
-title: "Counting and mining with the shell"
+title: "Mining with the shell"
-teaching: 60
+teaching: 30
-exercises: 30
+exercises: 15
 questions:
-- "How can I count data?"
 - "How can I find data within files?"
 - "How can I combine existing commands to do new things?"
 objectives:
-- "Demonstrate counting lines, words, and characters with the shell command wc and appropriate flags"
 - "Use strings to mine files and extract matched lines with the shell"
 - "Create complex single line commands by combining shell commands and regular expressions to mine files"
 - "Redirect a command's output to a file."